tongzhugroup/mddatasetbuilder/README.md

 ## Installation

 ### With pip
-If you install MDDatasetMaker with pip, you must install [RDKit](https://github.com/rdkit/rdkit) by yourself.
 ```sh
 $ pip install MDDatasetMaker
 ```
 ### Build from source
-If you build MDDatasetMaker from source, you must install [RDKit](https://github.com/rdkit/rdkit) by yourself.
 ```sh
 $ git clone https://github.com/njzjz/MDDatasetMaker.git
 $ cd MDDatasetMaker/